input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 * This means that your node will initiate contact with the node at IP `x.x.x.x` on `port 3001` and resolve the DNS domain `y.y.y.y` (provided it exists).
   It will then make efforts to establish a connection with at least one of the resolved IPs.

-* `hotValency` tells the node the number of connections it should attempt to select from the specified group.
+* `hotValency` or `valency` (deprecated name that can also be used) tells the node the number of connections it should attempt to select from the specified group.
-  When a DNS address is provided, valency determines the count of resolved IP addresses for which the node should maintain an active (hot) connection.
+  If you add multiple entries in the `accessPoints` array, you should update this value accordingly.
-  Note: one can also use the deprecated now `valency` field for `hotValency`.
+  When DNS address are provided, valency determines the count of resolved IP addresses for which the node should maintain an active (hot) connection.

 - `warmValency` is an optional field, similar to `hotValency`, that informs the node about the number of peers it should maintain as warm.